 In any case, you should consider the question of PHP 7 in the near future.
 Because PHP 7 should become a minimum requirement for WordPress as early as mid-2017.

-By the way: The current PHP version 5.6 is no longer supported with Updates provided.
+By the way: The current PHP version 5.6 has not been updated since the end of 2016.
 So it makes sense to consider switching to PHP 7 as soon as possible.

 Do you have questions about switching from WordPress PHP version 7?
 Then just write a comment to this article.